bhupendra-chouhan/NamasteReact/readme.md

 1. This lifecycle method get executed when the component updates and rerenders.
 2. This method is called both after the initial rendering and after subsequent updates caused by changes to either the component's state or props.
-3. componentDidUpdate() lifecycle method is used to executed some code when particular props, states, DOM tree get updated or specific components is rerendered:
+3. `componentDidUpdate()` lifecycle method is used to executed some code when particular props, states, DOM tree get updated or specific components is rerendered:

-### How componentWillUnmount(){} lifecycle method works ?
+### How componentWillUnmount() lifecycle method works ?

-The componentWillUnmount lifecycle method is called just before a component is unmounted and removed from the DOM.
+The `componentWillUnmount()` lifecycle method is called just before a component is unmounted and removed from the DOM.

 ### Some Javascript important methods:

-1. setTimeout(func, delay, param1, param2...)
+1. `setTimeout(func, delay, param1, param2...)`
-2. clearTimeout(timerId)
+2. `clearTimeout(timerId)`
-3. setInterval(func, delay, param1, param2...)
+3. `setInterval(func, delay, param1, param2...)`
-4. clearInterval(intervalId)
+4. `clearInterval(intervalId)`